implict/ofSiteKR/_documentation/types/ofColor_.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Clamp values between 0 and the limit().

+Clamps the value of each component, R, G, B and A to a maximum of limit() and a minimum of zero.

+***return:***
+	A reference to itself.

 _description: _

-This clamps the values of your color in case they're too high or low for their types, in case you go negative or too use values that are too high, like anything >1.0 in the case of `ofFloatColor`.
+This clamps the values of your color in case they're too high or low for their types, in case you go negative or too use values that are too high, like anything >1.0 in the case of ofFloatColor.

 ~~~~{.cpp}
 ofFloatColor c( 1, 0, 0 );